ibmppl/ibmppl/README.md

-##IBM Parallel Programming Library
-### --  A High Performance Property Graph Runtime and Store
+##High Performance Property Graph Runtime and Store
 ======

+<i>Please contact Yinglong Xia (yxia@us.ibm.com) for trial.</i>

-The IBMPPL is a parallel C++ library to help develop distributed, parallel graph applications.
+The IBMPPL is the kernel part of IBM System G Native Store, which provides high performance C++ graph libraries to help develop various graph applications on sequential, concurrent and/or distributed platforms.

 ### Key features